Gainesville impact fees by project type

 Office development in Gainesville pays no per-square-foot impact fees, but owes $5,702.00 in one-time water and sewer connection fees (rates sourced July 11, 2026).

-For a 25,000 sq ft building, that comes to about $5,702.00.
+For a 25,000 sq ft building, that comes to at least $5,702.00.
 The calculator below adjusts to your exact square footage.

 The largest line items are Wastewater Connection Charge (Gainesville Regional Utilities) — nonresidential minimum ($4,254.00 one-time) and Water Connection Charge (Gainesville Regional Utilities) — nonresidential minimum ($1,448.00 one-time).

-View the full fee schedule
+View the full Gainesville impact fee schedule

 Where in Alachua County are you building?

 Each jurisdiction applies its own fee schedule.
 Pick yours.
-Totals shown are for a 25,000 sq ft building, including one-time water/sewer fees (assuming a 1-inch meter).
+Totals shown are for a 25,000 sq ft building, including one-time water/sewer fees (assuming a 1-inch meter). * = one-time water/sewer connection charges only; no per-sq-ft impact fee schedule sourced for that jurisdiction. = one or more fees are unconfirmed or have no published amount; the figure shown may not be the complete cost.

+Estimate impact fees for your project.
 Set to single-family.
 Drop a pin or search an address for site-specific fees.

 Location